-This a reference guide to help the tourist know and choose where to spend his vacations in Greece.
-Each group of island corresponds to the Greek tourist and administrative organization, and each group will list the islands included with a link to the proper site for more information, pictures, and details.
+Greek Islands are thousands: this a reference guide to help the tourist know and choose where to spend his vacations in Greece.
+Each group of Greek islands corresponds to the Greek tourist and administrative organization, and each group will list the islands included with a link to the proper site for more information, pictures, and details.

 The history of modern Greece is part of the characteristics of the islands' grouping, in terms os architecture, food, at times dialects, and develpment's state, schools, roads, etc.: the domination of Turks, Venetians, British and Italians until relatively recent years have left their signs.
 Kythira, for example, is off the southern tip of the Peloponnese Peninsula but still considered part of the Ionian Islands, for historical reasons.